Describe A Hotel You Stayed In An Interesting, Unusual Experience

-Before responding to the IELTS test cue card, you have 1 minute you can use to make notes and organize your answer.
+- Before responding, you have 1 minute you can use to make notes and organize your answer.

-Your notes will help you remember the most important points on the cue card to include in your answer during the IELTS test.
+- Your notes will help you remember the most important points on the cue card to include in your answer during the IELTS speaking test.

 Describe a hotel you have stayed in

-Below is a model answer for this IELTS test speaking cue card.
+Below is a model answer for this IELTS speaking test candidate task card.

 About 6 months ago, my company sent me to solve a problem for a client.
 The client was on a remote island off the mainland.
 I had to drive to the coast and take a flight to the island to do the job.